-There are three basic fund types: (1) governmental funds that are used to account for basic services and capital projects; (2) proprietary funds that account for operations of a commercial nature; and, (3) fiduciary funds that account for assets held in a trustee capacity.
+There are two basic fund types: (1) governmental funds that are used to account for basic services and capital projects; (2) fiduciary funds that account for assets held in a trustee capacity.
 Account groups, which do not represent funds, are used to record fixed assets and long-term obligations that are not accounted for in a specific fund.

-The Village presently maintains the following governmental funds: General Fund, and the Capital Projects Fund.
+The Village presently maintains the following governmental funds: General Fund, Water Sewer Funds, and the Capital Projects Fund.
 Fiduciary funds consist of a Trust and Agency Fund.
 There are no proprietary funds.
 Account groups are maintained for fixed assets and long-term debt.